graysonhead/blog/content/posts/bevy_proc_earth_1.md

 But how do we specify that in Bevy?
 Now we need to return to the Index we glossed over earlier.

-Remember I said before we needed two things: A list of Verticies and an index that defines triangles.
+Remember I said before we needed two things: A list of Verticies and an index that defines triangles?
 Well now that we know they must be counter-clockwise, we are armed with all the information we need to go about making them.

 So, our list of verticies could be: